COMP-558 Fall 2008-2009: Fundamentals of Computer Vision

 • Text Books

 • Introductory Techniques for 3D Computer Vision'', by Emanuele Trucco and Alessandro Verri, Prentice-Hall, 1998.
-REQUIRED
+ON RESERVE (Selected chapters will be made available in a course pack).

-• ``Three-Dimensional Computer Vision: A Geometric Viewpoint'', by Olivier Faugeras, MIT Press, 1996.
-RECOMMENDED
+• "Three-Dimensional Computer Vision: A Geometric Viewpoint'', by Olivier Faugeras, MIT Press, 1996.
+ON RESERVE

-The following are links to some of the final projects from a previous year, in cases students made their presentations or material available over the web.
+The following are links to some of the final projects from a previous year.

 • Marr & Poggio's Cooperative Stereopsis (ps.gz).
 Mani Ghasemlou